-Daniel brings more than a J.D. to any matter he takes on.
+Daniel brings more than a law degree to any matter he takes on.
 For his corporate clients, it is a drive to understand core business objectives (something he can’t shake from years in sales).
 For his municipal clients, a multicultural background to see competing viewpoints from all positions.
 For hospitality clients, the same comfort behind a desk as in the kitchen.
 For international clients, the understanding needed to bridge cultural and language gaps.

-Daniel advises elected and appointed leaders at municipalities and school districts on a broad array of legal issues.
+Daniel advises municipalities and school districts on a broad array of legal issues.
 Daniel serves as Solicitor for the Boroughs of Avalon and Rosslyn Farms, and Assistant Solicitor to several other of the firm’s clients.
 From providing advice at public meetings, drafting complex ordinances that are defensible in court to prosecuting code violations, Daniel believes his role as Solicitor is to help elected officials fulfill their official duties and protect their communities.

 In his corporate practice, Daniel is devoted to helping young growing companies in any industry manage the complex legal, financial and business issues presented by rapid and significant growth.
 Savvy entrepreneurs recognize that some of the most important legal decisions a company will make arise during the early stages of its operation.
 It is at this early stage that Daniel has experience advising business owners on entity selection and registration, preparing operating agreements for LLCs, LPs, contract drafting and review, raising capital, and commercial transactions.

 In his liquor law practice, Daniel represents breweries, clubs, and restaurants who want to purchase or transfer a liquor license and understands the local dynamics of inter-municipal transfers.
-He advises his hospitality clients on complying with liquor regulations and laws, and defending citations and protests before the Pennsylvania Liquor Control Board.
+He advises his hospitality clients on complying with liquor regulations and laws, and defending protests before the Pennsylvania Liquor Control Board (PLCB), and citations by the Bureau of Liquor Control Enforcement (BLCE).

 Prior to entering private practice, Daniel worked as a Judicial Intern for the Hon.
 David S. Cercone of the U.S. District Court for the Western District of Pennsylvania; Judicial Intern for the Supreme Court of Costa Rica, and as a Law Clerk for the City of Pittsburgh, Law Department.